Robyn Davidson

-Robyn Davidson (born 6 September 1950) is an Australian writer best known for her 1980 book Tracks, about her 2,700 km (1,700 miles) trek across the deserts of Western Australia using camels.
+Robyn Davidson is an Australian writer best known for her 1980 book Tracks, about her 2,700 km (1,700 miles) trek across the deserts of Western Australia using camels.
 Her career of travelling and writing about her travels has spanned 40 years.

-Biography
+Her memoir, Unfinished Woman was published in late 2023.

+Early life and education

 Robyn Davidson was born at Stanley Park, a cattle station in Miles, Queensland, the second of two girls.
-When Robyn was 11 years old, her mother committed suicide, and she was largely raised by her unmarried aunt (her father's sister), Gillian.
-She went to a girls' boarding school in Brisbane.
+When she was 11 years old, her mother took her own life, and she was raised largely by her unmarried aunt (her father's sister), Gillian, and attended a girls' boarding school in Brisbane.
 She received a music scholarship but did not take it up.
-In Brisbane, Robyn shared a house with biologists and studied zoology.
+In Brisbane, Davidson shared a house with biologists and studied zoology.

 In 1968, aged 18, she went to Sydney and later lived a bohemian life in a Sydney Push household at Paddington, while working as a card-dealer at an illegal gambling house.

-In 1975, Robyn moved to Alice Springs in an effort to work with camels for a desert trek she was planning.
-For two years she trained camels and learned how to survive in the harsh desert.
-She was peripherally involved in the Aboriginal Land Rights movement.